Passopisciaro

 There is an element of surrender in Passopisciaro's Contrada wines that I find very compelling: try as hard as I might to put them in context (how do these compare to other Etna producers? where does this fit within the greater schema of Italian wine?), they stand as singular.
 Each vintage carries a new story of what the old vines are saying from across the northern flank of that smoldering volcano, meaning each release from Passopisciaro ought to be closely watched.

 And those new releases from Passopisciaro make a bigger splash in the Etna pool than anyone else.
 Concentrated and intense, their wines benefit from late harvesting from very old vines, often from higher elevations on the volcano.
 Because of this, the estate's wines anchor one end of Etna's vinous spectrum: the side predicated on power.
-This brazen style may not be to everyone's liking — and I am hardly known to pursue wines of concentration, extraction and strength myself — but what is undeniable to me is the craft of these wines.
+This brazen style may not be to everyone's liking — in fact, tasted alongside other Etna Rosso wines, I find them too potent and overbearing — but what is undeniable to me is the craft of these wines.
 They are layered, shape-shifting and wildly compelling.
 They also manage to convey a unique story each time, which is rare among high-powered wines.

 Passopisciaro, Sicily